New Alipore railway station

-New Alipore railway station is a Kolkata Suburban Railway Station on the Budge Budge Branch line.
+New Alipore (Calcutta) railway station is a Kolkata Suburban Railway Station on the Budge Budge Branch line.
 It is under the jurisdiction of the Sealdah railway division in the Eastern Railway zone of the Indian Railways.
 It serves the local area of New Alipore in Kolkata in the Indian state of West Bengal.

 History

 In 1890, the Eastern Bengal Railway constructed a -wide broad-gauge railway from Ballygunge Junction to Budge Budge via New Alipore.

 Electrification

 Electrification from Ballygunge Junction to Budge Budge including New Alipore was completed with 25 kV AC overhead system in 1965–66.

 Station complex

 The platform is very much well sheltered.
 The station possesses many facilities including water and sanitation.
 There is a proper approach road to this station.